leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ```Lean
 {{#example_decl Examples/Intro.lean unzip}}
 ```
-To `let` on a single line, separate the local definition from the body with a semicolon.
+To use `let` on a single line, separate the local definition from the body with a semicolon.

 Local definitions with `let` may also use pattern matching when one pattern is enough to match all cases of a datatype.
 In the case of `unzip`, the result of the recursive call is a pair.